About the Game

 With Rascals Escape we have tackled the challenge of making it possible for players to play the game in both singleplayer and multiplayer modes.
 During a play session, anyone should be able to pick up the second controller and join in on the fun.
 The asymmetric abilities of the player characters, the difference in pacing between the game modes, switching between the characters or the split-screen are just a few examples of elements that informed design decisions and demanded lots of iterations.

 In order to make the game more accessible to the target audience and stick with the 2D characters from the previous “Squirrel & Bär”-games, we decided early on to not give players control over the camera.
 While navigating the level, the camera simply follows the movement of the player characters and keeps them always roughly in the center of the screen.
-This also means that all objects in a scene are only viewed from the front and sides and needed a special solution when a player character is occluded by an element like a car.
+This also means that all objects in a scene are only viewed from the front and sides and needed a special solution when a player character is occluded by an element.
 To make sure players wouldn’t lose track of their characters, a huge part of the level setup involved creating volumes that fade away occluding geometry.
 And while platforming on a facade that the camera pointed at directly became easier than in other 3D games, jumping into the depth or diagonally turned out to be harder to execute.
-Therefore, we used these kinds of platforming challenges generally more sparsely and only a bit later in the game when players have become more comfortable with the controls.
+Therefore, we used these kinds of platforming challenges generally more sparsely and only a bit later in the game when players have grown more comfortable with the controls.

 Overall level selection, pacing and progression